 Common projects are pairs of projects, from the master and target data sources, that you match together for synchronization.

-For example, you define that Project A in the master data source will synchronize with Workspace 1 in the target data source.
+For example, you define that Project A in the master data source should synchronize with Workspace 1 in the target data source.

-You can define multiple common projects, meaning that the connection will synchronize several pairs of projects in the same two data sources.
+You can define multiple common projects, indicating that the connection should synchronize several pairs of projects in the same two data sources.

 For details, see Define common projects.

 In the data type rules section you can define additional rules for the synchronization of the mapped data types.

 Each data type mapping is represented in a separate row.

 For each data type mapping you can define the following rules: